QuickBooks Blog

 How to Calculate Accounts Payable?

-Also, days payable outstanding of Walmart Inc would also help the company in ensuring that it is neither paying too early or too late to its suppliers.
+The days payable outstanding of Walmart Inc would also help the company in ensuring that it is neither paying too early or too late to its suppliers.

-Delaying the payments for a few days would help Walmart Inc to hold more cash and thus eventually pay to its suppliers.
+Delaying the payments for a few days would help Walmart Inc to hold more cash to eventually pay to its suppliers.
+However, delaying payments for too a long of a period would critically impact Walmart’s relationship with its suppliers.

 Reducing Accounts Payables